Verband Deutscher Prädikatsweingüter: Classification

 In order to be a VDP member, a wine estate must adhere to certain standards which are slightly more stringent than those set down in the German wine law.
 VDP members may (and almost always do) use the VDP logotype, a stylized eagle with a cluster of grapes, on their wine bottles.
 Also, the members have access to the new VDP-specific classifications Erste Lage and Grosses Gewächs for top dry wines that fulfill the requirements.
 VDP and its regional associations also arrange German wine auctions and various marketing events.

 Especially in the Mosel region, where the regional VDP association is known as Grosser Ring, several well-renowned wine estates are instead members of Bernkasteler Ring, which arranges similar auctions and marketing events.

 In July 2018, the members adopted a sparkling wine classification that, like the wine classification, defines quality according to origin and provides for aging on the lees as an additional quality criterion.
 Accordingly, the focus is on origin with the qualitatively increasing levels of VDP-Gutssekt, VDP-Ortssekt, VDP-Erste Lage and VDP-Große Lage.
-The technology of bottle fermentation is mandatory.
-Estate and local sparkling wines must lie on their lees for at least 15 months, site sparkling wines and all vintage sparkling wines for at least 36 months.
+The fruit must be grown in the estate of a VDP member and be produced specifically for Sekt production.
+The fruit must be picked early by hand, whole cluster pressed, and the wine made by the traditional method only.
+For non vitage VDP Sekt, sparkling wines must lie on their lees for at least 15 months, vintage sparkling wines for 24 months and VDP Sekt Prestige for at least 36 months.